bob65536/FacebookStats/README.md

 # Facebook_Stats
 Do you want to make stats about your conversations with your friends on Messenger?
 I have what you need!

+The result will be a HTML page, just like this [example](https://wsassi.perso.centrale-marseille.fr/visible/FacebookStats/Demo/resAnalysis/stats.html).

 Step 1: Request a copy of your data (https://www.facebook.com/settings?tab=your_facebook_information).
 Step 2: Select the date range you wish (All of my data is great but can take more time).